 The following are some points where the Air Pollution Control District's open burning requirements may differ from Fire Agency burning requirements.

 - Air Pollution Control Burn Permits are not required for residential "door-yard" burning, while fire agencies require permits for residential burning during the Burn Permit/Fire Season, and in some locations year-round.

-- Air Pollution Burn Permits, as noted in item 1 a. - f.
+- Air Pollution Burn Permits, as noted in the bullets above.
 "Who Needs an APCD Burn Permit", are required year round.
 Some fire agencies require burn permits for the same type of burning only during the Burn Permit/Fire Season.

-- Air Pollution requirements restrict burning to dry vegetative materials, excluding lawn-clippings, including residential burning only.
+- Air Pollution requirements restrict burning to dry vegetative materials, excluding lawn-clippings.
 The vegetative material must be grown on the property where the burning is done.
-Fire agency requirements may or may not restrict the type of material that is burned.
-In the past, the "safe" burning of illegal material has been allowed by the fire agencies, although this is a violation of air pollution regulations.

-- Fire Agency burning requirements have residential pile size restrictions, however, the APCD has no exemptions from the requirement to have an air pollution burn permit based on burn pile size.
+- Fire Agency burning requirements have residential pile size restrictions, however, the APCD has no burn pile size requirements.

 ALTERNATIVES TO BURNING: